basho/riak_kv/docs/SecondaryIndexQueries.md

 - `extract_mask`: Extract a subset of a bitmap using a bitmap mask

-- `extract_hamming`: Calculate then extract hamming distance by comparison to a simhash
+- `extract_hamming_simhash`: Calculate then extract hamming distance by comparison to a simhash

+- `extract_hamming`: Extract hamming distance by comparison to a provided hash

-- `extract_hash`: Calculate the hash of a key or term
+- `extract_hash`: Create a new index term with  the hash of term

-- `extract_encoded`: Decode a base64 encoded term into a binary
+- `extract_decode`: Decode a base64 encoded term into a binary

 - `extract_buckets`: Provide a mapping to categorise the sizes of value (e.g. for histogram production)

-- `extract_coalesce`: Create  a new term by merging one or more existing terms together

 The following prereduce *filter* functions are available: